Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 - Right click on `APIViewWeb` project in `APIView solution` using solution explorer in Visual Studio and select `Manage User Secrets`.

-- Copy the following to `secrets.json` window opened using manage user secrets and update the configuration with valid Github OAuth client ID and secret and Cosmos and Storge connection string.
+- Copy the following to `secrets.json` window opened using manage user secrets and update the configuration with valid GitHub OAuth client ID and secret and Cosmos and Storge connection string.

   {
     "Github": {